zwiebelspaetzle/secure-pipeline-workshop/workshop/pipeline_scan/README.md

 ## Extra Balls
 - [Warden Ruse Return](./extra/WardenRuseReturns)
 - [actions/checkout can leak GitHub credentials](extra/checkoutLeak/README.md)
+- [**Prowler**](https://github.com/prowler-cloud/prowler) - Prowler allows you to scan Github for repository and organization misconfigurations.
+  - We prepared a template for you to use in the `pipeline_scan` module.

 ## References
 - [GitHub Action tj-actions/changed-files supply chain attack: everything you need to know](https://www.wiz.io/blog/github-action-tj-actions-changed-files-supply-chain-attack-cve-2025-30066): A supply chain attack on popular GitHub Action tj-actions/changed-files caused many repositories to leak their secrets.